open-pay/slate/source/includes/en/authentication.md

 #Define the timeout for the requests
 #This cllient uses a default 90 secs timeout.
-In order to configure the timeout used to create request to the bancomer services, you need to clearly define the kind of environment, followed by the new timeout value for the request:
+In order to configure the timeout used to create request to the BBVA services, you need to clearly define the kind of environment, followed by the new timeout value for the request:

 #Syntax:
 #   bancomer_prod=BancomerApi.new(merchant_id,private_key,isProduction,timeout)